cloudfoundry/docs-cloudfoundry-concepts/orgs/custom-domains.html.md

 ## <a id='assign-in-manifest'></a>Assign Subdomain in Manifest ##

 If you create or edit the manifest for an application, you can use the `host` (for subdomain) and ``domain` attributes to define the components of the application’s route.
-For more information, see [Application Manifests](../../deploying-apps/manifest.html).
+For more information, see [Application Manifests].

 ## <a id='list-routes'></a>List Routes ##